NikosAlexandris/i.landsat8.swlst/archive/i.landsat8.swlst.md

-retrieved based on a modified Split-Window Covariance-Variance Matrix Ratio method (MSWCVM) [1, 2]. **Note**, the spatial discontinuity found in the images of the retrieved CWV, is attributed to the data gap in the images caused by stray light outside of the FOV of the TIRS instrument [2]
+retrieved based on a modified Split-Window Covariance-Variance Matrix Ratio method (MSWCVM) [1, 2]. **Note**, the spatial discontinuity found in the images of the retrieved CWV, is attributed to the data gap in the images caused by stray light outside of the FOV of the TIRS instrument.
+[2]  In addition, the size of the spatial window querying for CWV values in adjacent pixels, is a key parameter of the MSWCVMR method.
+It influences accuracy and performance.

 At-satellite brightness temperatures are derived from the TIRS channels 10 and
 11. Prior to any processing, these are filtered for clouds and their quantized